 - Do not move tables or chairs from previously defined places;

-- Circulate on the right in stairways and corridors;
+- Walk on the right side on stairways and corridors;

 - Deposit disposable protective materials in the appropriate containers;

 - In case of symptoms compatible with COVID-19, contact immediately the SNS24 line and follow the instructions;